i18next/react-i18next-gitbook/README.md

 The module asserts that needed translations get loaded for your components and that your content gets rerendered on language changes.

 As react-i18next builds on [i18next](http://i18next.com) you can use it on any other UI framework or on the server (node.js) too.
-As react philosophy: **Learn once - use everywhere**.
+As react philosophy - but: **Learn once - translate everywhere**.

 # How does my code look like